 We dug along the wall in the coved area and the remaining blast pile for a few hours, then took a break and drove over to the east side of the quarry…pretty soon I found a pocket up on the wall and began pulling out dogtooth after dogtooth, some covered in some beautiful brown and yellow calcite druse.
 Virgil soon joined me and we began looking for more pockets in a very vuggy area of the east wall.
 Larry in the meantime, had walked further east along the wall and found some nice dogtooth clusters, a couple of them were as big as a basketball….

 By 6:30 pm, we were reaching the point of exhaustion and decided to call it quits for the day…I still had a two hour drive home and needed a little reserve strength for that.
-Larry and Virgil decided to drive to Cuba for the night and go druse hunting with me on Sunday in the Viburnum area, so I led them up the scenic route to Cuba.
-We met alot of US Forest Service Trucks going westbound on Hwy 106 soon after leaving the quarry, some pulling four wheelers, one or two a small bulldozer, and a few of them were firefighting vehicles.
-I could see a huge cloud of brown smoke hanging up high in the air to the east and as we approached the Current River bridge ten miles east of the quarry, we came upon a large brush fire, the flames were traveling down the steep hill toward the river in the US Forest Service Park area…apparently a controlled burn.
-We no sooner crossed the bridge and went by a small mini pumper fire truck, then we came up on about eight full size gobblers right on the edge of the highway….I slowed down and two of them took off out in front of me like 747 airliners…Larry and Virgil were a bit behind me but saw them as well and thought I was doing to run into them, or them into me….but luckily that didn`t happen…was definltely a close call though.
-As we drove through Reynolds County, I snapped a couple of setting sun images….
+Larry and Virgil decided to drive to Cuba for the night and go druse hunting with me on Sunday in Iron County, so I led them up the scenic route to Cuba.
+We met alot of US Forest Service Trucks going westbound soon after, some pulling four wheelers, one or two a small bulldozer, and a few of them were firefighting vehicles.
+I could see a huge cloud of brown smoke hanging up high in the air to the east and as we approached the Current River bridge, we came upon a large brush fire, the flames were traveling down the steep hill toward the river in the US Forest Service Park area…apparently a controlled burn.
+We no sooner crossed the bridge and went by a small mini pumper fire truck, then we came up on about eight full size gobblers right on the edge of the highway….I slowed down and two of them took off out in front of me like 747 airliners…Larry and Virgil were a bit behind me but saw them as well and thought I was going to run into them, or them into me…,, luckily that didn`t happen…was definitely a close call though.
+As we drove on, I snapped a couple of setting sun images….

 The next morning, Missy and I got up about the same time and were on the way to Country Kitchen by 7:45, meeting Larry and Virgil there for breakfast.
 I had picked out some goodies for them to take back to their gem and mineral show coming up soon, which for the first time in their club`s history, was going to be a Federation show as well.
 After a very good buffet breakfast there, we sat back and discussed what they would like to do while there…I told them about a friend of mine who is a mineral dealer and near Viburnum, and has beautiful minerals from some of the Doe Run mines in the area, they decided they would love to see some, so I gave him a call and we headed south soon after.
 We arrived at his place and soon he was showing them some absolutely GORGEOUS specimens of chalcopyrite, beautiful translucent white calcite crystals, yellow barrel and hexagonal calcite crystals, galena lead cubes and some with sphalerite and zinc as well.